Ribocentre-switch/Ribocentre-switch.github.io/docs/THF.md

 <p><br /></p>

 <p class="header_box" id="description">Description</p>
-<font size="4">Tetrahydrofolate riboswitches are a class of homologous RNAs in certain bacteria that bind tetrahydrofolate (THF).
+<font >Tetrahydrofolate riboswitches are a class of homologous RNAs in certain bacteria that bind tetrahydrofolate (THF).
 It is almost exclusively located in the probable 5' untranslated regions of protein-coding genes, and most of these genes are known to encode either folate transporters or enzymes involved in folate metabolism.
 For these reasons it was inferred that the RNAs function as riboswitches.
 THF riboswitches are found in a variety of Bacillota, specifically the orders Clostridiales and Lactobacillales, and more rarely in other lineages of bacteria.
 The THF riboswitch was one of many conserved RNA structures found in a project based on comparative genomics.
 The 3-d structure of the tetrahydrofolate riboswitch has been solved by separate groups using X-ray crystallography.
 These structures were deposited into the Protein Data Bank under accessions 3SD1 and 3SUX, with other entries containing variants.
 The <i>folE</i> RNA motif, now known as the THF-II riboswitch, is a conserved RNA structure that was discovered by bioinformatics. <i>folE</i> motifs are found in Alphaproteobacteria. <i>folE</i> motif RNAs likely function as cis-regulatory elements, in view of their positions upstream of protein-coding genes.
 Instances of the <i>folE</i> RNA motif are often located nearby to the predicted Shine-Dalgarno sequence of the downstream gene.
 This arrangement is consistent with a model of cis-regulation where the RNA allosterically controls access to the Shine-Dalgarno sequence, thus regulating the gene translationally.
 All known <i>folE</i> RNAs are present upstream of genes encoding GTP cyclohydrolase I, which performs a step in folate metabolism. folE RNAs have been shown to bind tetrahydrofolate and related molecules, leading to their designation as a second structural class of tetrahydrofolate riboswitches, called THF-II riboswitches (From Wikipedia)<sup></sup>.</font>
 <p><br /></p>

 > Gene association

-<font size="4">Folate biosynthesis and uptake pathway.
+<font >Folate biosynthesis and uptake pathway.
 Genes under control of the THF-I (red bars) and THF-II (cyan bars) riboswitch are highlighted with relative frequency of regulatory interaction reflected by the heights of the bars<sup>[1,6]</sup>.</font>
 <table class="table table-bordered" style="table-layout:fixed;width:800px;margin-left:auto;margin-right:auto;">
 <tr >
 <td style="text-align:center;padding-bottom: 0px;padding-left: 0px;padding-top: 0px;padding-right: 0px">